If, like me, you find it easier to compare products by seeing them all on the same page, then the chart I have provided below should be of real help.

-Since the condition’s causes and symptoms are all primarily mouth and jaw-related, most MAD manufacturers advise against the use of these oral devices, as they can worsen symptoms.
+Since the condition’s causes and symptoms are all primarily mouth and jaw-related, most MAD manufacturers advise against usage.
+Ignoring the safety recommendations may worsen your symptoms long term.

-TSDs, however, have been put forward as a solution you can use with TMJ, but please remember only your registered healthcare giver is qualified to assist you in choosing which anti-snoring solution will best address your specific individual needs, so please do seek their advice before going forwards.
+TSDs, however, have been put forward as a solution you can use with TMJ.
+However, please remember only your registered healthcare giver is qualified to assist you in choosing which anti-snoring devices will best address your specific needs.
+It is strongly advised that you seek their advice before going forwards.